DimensionDataResearch/packer-plugins-ddcloud/README.md

 ## Installing

-There are no pre-built binaries yet, so you'll have to build it yourself for now.
+Download the appropriate package for the [latest release](https://github.com/DimensionDataResearch/packer-plugins-ddcloud/releases/latest).
+Unzip the executable and place it in `~/.packer.d/plugins`.

+Needs Packer <= 0.8.6 and OSX or Linux.

+## Building

-Needs Packer <= 0.8.6, OSX or Linux, Go >= 1.7, and GNU Make.
+Needs Go >= 1.7, and GNU Make.

 Sorry, the dependencies are a bit messy at the moment.